kmbuthia/bank-api-demo/README.md

 5. Core banking module that can convert xml to json
 6. Postman collection to showcase implemented endpoints can be found here: `./assets/Credable-API-demo.postman_collection.json`

-N.B.
-Should the credable scoring API service have worked, exposing my app with `[ngrok](https://ngrok.com/docs/getting-started/)` would have allowed me to test the "live" version of the scoring process end to end.